JMarcosHP/Nextcloud-Guide/README.md

-# Proxmox Nextcloud bare metal installation guide in Debian LXC
+# Proxmox Nextcloud installation guide in Debian LXC

 **This guide covers how to install Nextcloud with the following stack:**
 - Nginx 1.28 (stable branch)